Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Risk of negative transfer None Possible if domains too different

-Fine-tuning is the most widely used transfer learning technique: take a model pre-trained on a source task/domain, and continue training it on your target data.
-Simple in concept, nuanced in practice.
+Fine-tuning is the most widely used transfer learning technique: take a model pre-trained on a source task or domain and continue training it on the target data.
+The concept is simple, but the practice is nuanced.

 Full fine-tuning updates all parameters of the pre-trained model.
-This gives the model maximum flexibility to adapt but also the highest risk of overfitting — especially when the target dataset is small.
-If you have 50,000 labeled samples in your target domain, full fine-tuning is usually safe.
-If you have 500, it’s dangerous.
+This affords maximum flexibility to adapt, but also presents the highest risk of overfitting, particularly when the target dataset is small.
+With 50,000 labelled samples in the target domain, full fine-tuning is generally safe.
+With 500, it is risky.

-Partial fine-tuning freezes some layers (typically earlier ones) and only updates the rest.
-The intuition is that early layers learn generic, transferable features (edge detectors in vision, basic temporal patterns in time-series), while later layers learn task-specific features.
-By freezing early layers, you preserve the generic knowledge and only adapt the task-specific parts.
+Partial fine-tuning freezes some layers (typically the earlier ones) and updates only the remainder.
+The reasoning is that early layers learn generic, transferable features (edge detectors in vision, basic temporal patterns in time-series), while later layers learn task-specific features.
+Freezing early layers preserves the generic knowledge while adapting the task-specific parts.

 Layer-Wise Learning Rate Decay (Discriminative Fine-Tuning)

-Rather than the binary freeze/unfreeze decision, discriminative fine-tuning assigns different learning rates to different layers.
-Earlier layers get smaller learning rates (they should change slowly), while later layers get larger learning rates (they need more adaptation).
-A common approach is to multiply the learning rate by a decay factor for each layer moving backwards from the output:
+Rather than imposing a binary freeze/unfreeze decision, discriminative fine-tuning assigns different learning rates to different layers.
+Earlier layers receive smaller learning rates (they change slowly), while later layers receive larger learning rates (they require more adaptation).
+A common approach multiplies the learning rate by a decay factor for each layer moving backwards from the output:

 # Discriminative learning rates in PyTorch